abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 *** =instructions
 - Nothing
 - The code was executed
-- All the lines were indented / tabed over
+- All the lines were indented
 - A tab was inserted before lines 2-4

 *** =sct